sahil-s-lab/portfolio/National Inside Sales KPI Dashboard/README.md

 ## 📊 Objective

-To keep the inside sales team accountable by tracking:
-- Daily number of calls made
-- Breakdown of call types (base, prospecting, follow-ups, proposals)
-- Volume of new opportunities created
+To keep the inside sales team accountable by tracking daily number of calls made, breakdown of call types (base, prospecting, follow-ups, proposals, and the volume of new opportunities created.
 The report was generated automatically each morning and distributed to regional sales managers.

 ---